TobiasNorton/photo-gallery/README.md

 - This is a photo gallery of some of my favorite artists I created using the React Router library and a custom JSON file.

 - Users can click on an image on the main page and the DOM will update to a photo gallery of that specific artist without having to reload the browser.
+A photo detail can then be displayed in the same manner by clicking on an image.

 - Built with JavaScript, React.js, the React Router library and CSS